 Once you have decided that it is time to start feeding your baby solid food, many questions arise about how to implement solid foods into his or her diet.
 Below are some tips on how and what to start feeding your baby to make the transition from a pure breast-milk or formula diet to a solid food diet:

 - Begin feeding your baby when he or she is well rested and in a good mood.

 - Wait two to four days between introducing each new type of food to see if there is any allergic reaction.

-- Solid foods are not a replacement for milk, which is important for nutrients and is recommended to continue feeding your baby for about a year.
+- Solid foods are not a replacement for breast-milk, which is important for nutrients and is recommended to continue feeding your baby for about a year.

 - If you notice diarrhea, vomiting, or rashes after offering your baby a new food, stop and ask your health provider.

 - Be encouraging as you try to feed your baby new foods as he or she can sense your feelings.